XTLS/Xray-docs-next/docs/en/document/level-1/routing-with-dns.md

 In this scenario, since all requests sent to the Xray Server are domain names, there is no need to use DNS to repeatedly probe for the optimal result.
 We only need to quickly identify if the domain is polluted and resolve a Chinese CDN-friendly IP as much as possible.

 The China IP resolved by the DNS module in this example is already 99% China CDN friendly.
-Therefore, you can set `domainStrategy` in the direct outbound to **non-AsIs** to utilize the cache if you wish.
+Therefore, you can set `sockopt.domainStrategy` in the direct outbound to **non-AsIs** to utilize the cache if you wish.
 <br>
 If you pursue 100% China CDN friendliness, you can set it to `AsIs` to use the OS configured DNS to resolve it again.
 This adds about 1ms to hundreds of ms of latency; it is recommended to enable optimistic caching to further reduce latency.